Mauro Ravnić

 Mauro Ravnić (born 29 November 1959) is a Croatian retired footballer who played as a goalkeeper.

 He spent his 17-year professional career with Rijeka in his homeland, and Valladolid and Lleida in Spain.
 Subsequently, he worked as a goalkeeper coach and manager in the latter country.

+Playing career

-Club career
+Club

 Born in Rijeka, Socialist Federal Republic of Yugoslavia, Ravnić started playing with hometown's NK Rijeka, making his professional debuts at the age of 18 and eventually appearing in over 200 official games.
 He moved abroad in 1988, signing with La Liga club Real Valladolid at the same time as compatriot Janko Janković – his teammate at Rijeka – and was an essential unit in his first year, as the Castile and León team finished sixth and reached the final of the Copa del Rey.

 In the following seasons, Ravnić alternated between the bench and the posts, notably competing with René Higuita in the 1991–92 campaign, which ended in relegation.
 Aged 32, he signed with UE Lleida in the second division, helping it return to the top level after a 43-year absence whilst winning the Ricardo Zamora Trophy (only 20 goals conceded in all 38 matches).